7 Insurance Adjuster Tactics to Watch Out For (And How to Counter Them)

 How Insurance Adjusters Actually Work

 Insurance adjusters aren't your advocates.
 They work for the insurance company, and their performance is measured partly by how much money they save on claims.
-Understanding their tactics helps you protect yourself.
+That's not a cynical take — it's just how the job works.
+Understanding their tactics is the best way to protect yourself.

 Common Adjuster Tactics That Cost You Money